-- the impact of the COVID-19 pandemic, labor shortages, supply chain imbalances, the conflict between Russia and Ukraine, inflation, bank failures, and the potential for an economic recession; - the persistence of labor shortages, supply chain imbalances, Russia's invasion of Ukraine, inflation, and the potential for an economic recession; - · changes in our business and investment strategy; - our ability to predict and control costs; - · changes in interest rates and the fair value of our assets, including negative changes resulting in margin calls relating to the financing of our assets; - changes in the yield curve; - changes in prepayment rates on the loans we own or that underlie our investment securities; - · regulatory and structural changes in the residential loan market and its impact on non-agency mortgage markets; - increased rates of default or delinquencies and/or decreased recovery rates on our assets; - our ability to obtain and maintain financing arrangements on terms favorable to us or at all; - · our ability to enter into, or refinance, securitization transactions on the terms and pace anticipated or at all; - the degree to which our hedging strategies may or may not protect us from interest rate and credit risk volatility; - changes in general economic conditions, in our industry and in the finance and real estate markets, including the impact on the value of our assets; - conditions in the market for Residential Investments and Agency RMBS; - legislative and regulatory actions by the U.S. Congress, U.S. Department of the Treasury, the Federal Reserve and other agencies and instrumentalities; - our ability to make distributions to our stockholders in the future; - our ability to maintain our qualification as a REIT for federal tax purposes; and - our ability to qualify for an exemption from registration under the Investment Company Act of 1940, as amended (the "Investment Company Act").
+- the persistence of labor shortages, supply chain imbalances, Russia's invasion of Ukraine, inflation, lingering impact of the COVID-19 pandemic, and the potential for an economic recession; - changes in our business and investment strategy; - our ability to predict and control costs; - · changes in interest rates and the fair value of our assets, including negative changes resulting in margin calls relating to the financing of our assets; - changes in the yield curve; - changes in prepayment rates on the loans we own or that underlie our investment securities; - regulatory and structural changes in the residential loan market and its impact on non-agency mortgage markets; - increased rates of default or delinquencies and/or decreased recovery rates on our assets; - our ability to obtain and maintain financing arrangements on terms favorable to us or at all; - · our ability to enter into, or refinance, securitization transactions on the terms and pace anticipated or at all; - · the degree to which our hedging strategies may or may not protect us from interest rate and credit risk volatility; - our ability to close anticipated loan sale transactions on the terms and timing anticipated or at all; - on the changes in general economic conditions, in our industry and in the finance and real estate markets, including the impact on the value of our assets; - conditions in the market for Residential Investments and Agency RMBS; - legislative and regulatory actions by the U.S. Congress, U.S. Department of the Treasury, the Federal Reserve and other agencies and instrumentalities; - our ability to make distributions to our stockholders in the future; - our ability to maintain our qualification as a REIT for federal tax purposes; - our ability to qualify for an exemption from registration under the Investment Company Act of 1940, as amended (the "Investment Company Act"); and - our ability to successfully complete our proposed merger with Western Asset Mortgage Capital Corporation and/or realize all of the expected benefits or that such benefits may take longer to realize than expected (including because we incur significant costs associated with such merger).